stevietriesenberg/eecs398-tweet-tree/README.md

 - sign into Twitter, then click "Create New App" in the upper right

-- fill out the name, description, and website for your applicaiton.
+- fill out the name, description, and website for your application.
 Check the "Developer Agreement" box and finish creating your app!

 - under the name of your application, find and click the "Keys and Access Tokens" tab

 ### Consumer Keys

-- located under Applicaiton Settings
+- located under Application Settings

 - copy and paste these keys into ``secret.py``